accrescent/accrescent/README.md

 repository with strict minimum security requirements.

 Accrescent aims to provide an accessible app store with modern security features and strict minimum requirements for apps in its repository.
+It currently runs on Android 12 and up.

 ## Trademark